Foblex/f-flow/public/docs/en/f-snap-connection-component.md

   - `fSnapThreshold: number;` The distance in pixels at which the connection snaps to the input.
 Default: `20`.

+## Styles

+- `.f-connection` Class specific to the connection component, providing styles for connection representation.

+- `.f-snap-connection` Class specific to the snap connection component, providing styles for snap connection representation.

 ## Usage

 Add the `f-snap-connection` component to the [f-canvas](f-canvas-component).
 Works with [f-connection-for-create](f-connection-for-create-component) or [f-connection](f-connection-component) components.